-The SWIFT service creates an international level of connectivity that speeds up global commerce and brings the world a little closer together.
+The SWIFT service sends payment instruction messages to create an international level of connectivity that speeds up global commerce and brings the world a little closer together.
 It provides a safe and secure means to facilitate cross-border payments and helps banks build an intermediary network.

-In 2021, more than 11,000 global SWIFT member institutions sent an average of 42 million messages per day, marking an increase of 11.4% over 2020.
-Business is booming!
+In 2026, more than 11,500 global SWIFT member institutions sent an average of 53.3 million FIN messages per day across 224 countries and territories.

 If you’re looking to streamline international transactions, elevate overseas commerce, and ensure security, the SWIFT network is a prime option.

-A SWIFT code is a standard format used when making international transfers between banks and financial institutions.
-It identifies the branch, bank, and country an account is registered in and communicates the who, what, and where, through BIC (Bank Identifier Codes).
+A SWIFT code is a standard format used for international bank-to-bank transfers.
+It identifies the branch, bank, and country where an account is registered and communicates the who, what, and where through BIC (Bank Identifier Codes).

 SWIFT stands for the Society for Worldwide Interbank Financial Telecommunication.
-SWIFT owns and administers the BIC system.
-It can identify a bank in seconds and send payment quickly.
-It was also the SWIFT network that standardized the formats for IBAN (international bank account numbers).
+SWIFT is a secure cross-border financial messaging system.
+It registers and administers the BIC system.
+It can identify a bank in seconds, to which SWIFT financial institution members send payments quickly using SWIFT messages and a separate entity’s payment rail.

-The SWIFT network utilizes BIC codes to make secure payments like international bank wires, international money transfers, and SEPA payments.
-It’s also used solely as a messaging system.
+The SWIFT network uses BIC codes in payment messages for secure payments like international bank wires, international money transfers, and SEPA payments.

 When a business uses the SWIFT network, they are not actually sending money.
 Instead, it is referred to as a “payment order” between two banks.